coderjannat/tourism-related/README.md

 # Travel Related Web App

-It is a single page application made with ReactJS, Tailwind CSS etc...
+It is a single page application made with ReactJS, Bootstrap CSS etc...

 ## Live Demo of this website :